FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/guomi_crypto.md

 [INFO] All completed.
 Files in /mnt/c/Users/asherli/Desktop/key-manager/build/nodes
 ```

-After the deployment of the commercial cryptography alliance chain is completed, the rest of operations are same as [installation] (../installation.md).
+After the deployment of the OSCCA-approved cryptography alliance chain is completed, the rest of operations are same as [installation] (../installation.md).

-## commercial cryptography configuration information
+## OSCCA-approved cryptography configuration information

-The nodes of FISCO BCOS commercial cryptography version message through using SSL secure channel.
+The nodes of FISCO BCOS OSCCA-approved cryptography version message through using SSL secure channel.
 The main configuration items of the SSL certificate are concentrated in the following configuration items:

 ```ini
 [network_security]